-Safari is about to be tweaked to catch up with the trend of searching with AI tools.
+Safari is about to be revamped to keep up with the trend of using AI-powered search tools.
 Photo: Bloomberg . |

-Apple's senior vice president of services even believes that AI search providers, including OpenAI, Perplexity AI, and Anthropic, will replace standard search engines like Google.
+Even Apple's senior vice president of services believes that AI search providers, including OpenAI, Perplexity AI, and Anthropic, will replace standard search engines like Google.

 Source: https://znews.vn/ac-mong-voi-google-sap-bat-dau-tu-nhung-chiec-iphone-post1551786.html